 Use synonyms

 who wish to enter university must master these basics before specialising in vocational fields.
-On the downside, academic materials are often perceived as irrelevant to the work environment.
-Some
+On the downside, academic lessons are often perceived as irrelevant to the work environment.

 students